Fulfilment vs Fulfillment: The Complete Guide to Spelling, Meaning, and SEO Impact

 Fulfilment center (in American English: fulfillment house and fulfillment centre) serves as the hub for all logistics processes needed to get a product from the seller to the customer.
 It handles the entire order fulfilment process, ranging from order picking and processing to packaging and shipping.
 A third-party logistics (3PL) provider, such as Waredock, uses the fulfilment center to receive, process, and fulfill customer orders for ecommerce retailers.A fulfilment center exists to get online orders to customers in a timely fashion and relieve ecommerce companies of managing this crucial-yet-challenging process.

-When shipping to or from America or England, which spelling is correct?
+When Shipping to or from America or England, Which Spelling is Correct?

 The correct spelling to use depends on whether you’re shipping from America or from other countries that use British English.